jeroen/V8/README.md

 ### Linux: Static libv8

 On amd64/arm64 Linux/MacOS platforms it is possible (and recommended) to automatically download a suitable static build of libv8 during package installation.
-This is enabled by default on Ubuntu, RHEL, and MacOS.
+This is enabled by default on Ubuntu, RHEL, OpenSuse, Alpine, and MacOS.
 For other systems you can opt-in by setting an environment variable `DOWNLOAD_STATIC_LIBV8` during installation, for example:

 ```r
 Sys.setenv(DOWNLOAD_STATIC_LIBV8 = 1)